paulkarpenko/us-code-ui/uscode/title-20-education/chapter-076-education-research-statistics-evaluation-information-and-dissemination.md

 Pub.
 L. 107–279, title III, § 301, Nov.
 5, 2002, 116 Stat.
 1982, provided that: “This title [enacting subchapter III of this chapter] may be referred to as the ‘National Assessment of Educational Progress Authorization Act’.”

 #### Orderly Transition
 Pub.
 L. 107–279, title IV, § 405, Nov.
 5, 2002, 116 Stat.
-1986, provided that: “The Secretary of Education shall take such steps as are necessary to provide for the orderly transition to, and implementation of, the offices, boards, committees, and centers (and their various functions and responsibilities) established or authorized by this Act [enacting this chapter and [section 3419 of this title](./chapter-048-department-of-education.md#section-3419), amending sections 1232j, 3412, 3461, 6194, 6311, 6312, 6317, 6491, 6932, 7013, 7253c, 7283b, 7283d, 7451, 7703, 7909, 9007, 9010, 9011, 9573, 9623, and 9624 of this title and [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees, transferring sections 9010 and 9011 of this title to sections 9622 and 9621 of this title, respectively, repealing sections 3419, 6011, 6021, 6031, 6041, 6051, 6053 to 6053e, 6054 to 6054b, 6055 to 6055h, 6056, 6056a, 9001 to 9009, and 9012 of this title, enacting provisions set out as notes under this section and [section 7703 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7703), and repealing provisions set out as notes under sections 1221e and 9001 of this title], and by the amendments made by this Act, from those established or authorized by the Educational Research, Development, Dissemination, and Improvement Act of 1994 ([20 U.S.C.
+1986, provided that: “The Secretary of Education shall take such steps as are necessary to provide for the orderly transition to, and implementation of, the offices, boards, committees, and centers (and their various functions and responsibilities) established or authorized by this Act [enacting this chapter and [section 3419 of this title](./chapter-048-department-of-education.md#section-3419), amending sections 1232j, 3412, 3461, 6194, 6311, 6312, 7013, 7451, 7703, 7909, 9007, 9010, 9011, 9573, 9623, and 9624 and former sections 6317, 6491, 6932, 7253c, 7283b, and 7283d of this title and [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees, transferring sections 9010 and 9011 of this title to sections 9622 and 9621 of this title, respectively, repealing sections 3419, 6011, 6021, 6031, 6041, 6051, 6053 to 6053e, 6054 to 6054b, 6055 to 6055h, 6056, 6056a, 9001 to 9009, and 9012 of this title, enacting provisions set out as notes under this section and [section 7703 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7703), and repealing provisions set out as notes under sections 1221e and 9001 of this title], and by the amendments made by this Act, from those established or authorized by the Educational Research, Development, Dissemination, and Improvement Act of 1994 ([20 U.S.C.
 6001](./chapter-068-national-education-reform.md#section-6001) et seq.) and the National Education Statistics Act of 1994 ([20 U.S.C.
 9001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9001&num=0&edition=prelim) et seq.).”

 <a id="section-9512"></a>